-Maybe you ask yourself, how to buy healthy oils for cooking without spending a fortune?
+Maybe you ask yourself, how to buy healthy oils without spending a fortune?
 Here again my simple 80:20 approach comes into play.
 No need to overcomplicate things.
-Focus on those 20 % of cooking oils that cover 80 % of your needs.
+Focus on that 20 % of healthiest oils to cook with that cover 80 % of your needs.

 Week 1: Clever Selection

 In the first week, keep it simple.
-For a lean approach, buy only three healthy oils to use.
-With a clever selection of three plant-based oils you can master already 80 % of your (healthy) staples.
-Buy additional healthy oils for cooking only when you need them.
+For a lean approach, I recommend buying only three oil types.
+With a clever selection of three plant-based oils, you can master already 80 % of your (healthy) staples.
+Buy additional oils only when you need them.

 Important: Even the healthiest high-quality, extra-virgin olive oils will lose their exquisite flavors and healthy components if heated too high (over 365°F).
 So, it is best to use it for salads or for sautéing vegetables over medium heat.
 If you are serious about clean eating then cooking methods that require high heat like deep-frying or roasting will be an exception in your kitchen anyway.

-Many people prefer the not so “clean” canola oil (from rapeseed) to use as a basic oil.
-It is usually processed to withstand high temperatures well, and has a mild flavor.
-Canola oil is great for cooking, baking, or using in dressings and sauces.
+Many people prefer the not so “clean” canola oil (from rapeseed) to use as a basic fat.
+It is usually processed to withstand high temperatures well and has a mild flavor.
+It is great for cooking, baking, or using in dressings and sauces.

 It contains the lowest saturated fat content of any oil, has a high level of the precious Omega 3 fats and complements olive oil regarding its purpose and components.

-In order to avoid all genetic engineering, it is best to buy organic, cold pressed, non-GMO canola oil.
+In order to avoid all genetic engineering, it is best to buy organic, cold-pressed, non-GMO versions.
 It is still illegal to genetically engineer any certified organic product.

-Although I use canola oil very seldom I prefer to buy organic canola oil for many reasons, including this one.
+Although I use canola very seldom I prefer to buy organic types for many reasons, including this one.
 But, be aware that cold-pressed canola oils have lower smoke points than GMO canola.

-Sesame oil is the premier “flavor oil” for savory cooking and best used as a “seasoning”.
-Just the right amount adds a heavenly, nutty, undertone to sautéed vegetables, tofu, stir-fries and sauces.
+Made from pressed seeds, it is the premier “flavor oil” for savory cooking and best used as a “seasoning”.
+Just the right amount adds a heavenly, nutty, undertone to sautéed vegetables, tofu, stir-fries, and sauces.
 It has almost equal percentages of monounsaturated and polyunsaturated fatty acids.